ranielART/flutter-shoetally-/README.md

-# commerce_mobile
+# ShoeTally

-A new Flutter project.
+A nwe Flutter project.

-## Getting Started
+##Getting Started

 1. fork this repo
 2. clone from your fork
-3. use command "flutter pub get" then mugana na ata sya
+3. use command "flutter pub get"
+4. if dili mugana then get fucked